zenml-io/blog.zenml.io/_posts/2023-05-31-mlops-platform-sandbox.md

 ## How to Use the Sandbox

 The sandbox provides users with pre-built pipelines that they can easily re-run or modify to suit their needs.
-However, users cannot (easily) create new pipeline builds within the sandbox, as the container registry used within the sandbox only provides read access and not write access to the public.
-This limitation is in place to control costs and showcase how MLOps engineers can gate their developers through a central control plane by enforcing these sorts of rules.
-(If you want to )
+If you want to run your own custom code inside your sandbox, there are a few more steps you'll have to do, all of which is [described in our dedicated documentation page](https://docs.zenml.io/user-guide/advanced-guide/sandbox).

-The sandbox provides users with pre-built pipelines that they can easily re-run or modify to suit their needs.
-To list the available pre-built pipelines, simply use the command `zenml pipeline list`.
+To list the available pre-built pipelines with which your sandbox comes, simply use the command `zenml pipeline list`.
 This will display a list of pipelines, including their build IDs, which you can use to run a specific pipeline.

 To run a pipeline with a build, use the command `zenml pipeline run <PIPELINE_NAME> --build_id <BUILD_ID>`.
 For example, to run the `langchain_pipeline`, you would enter `zenml pipeline run langchain_pipeline --build_id <BUILD_ID>`, replacing `<BUILD_ID>` with the appropriate build ID from the list.